 Papo went on to refine his skills at the Puerto Rico Conservatory of Music, emerging as an accomplished musician and arranger.

-1968 was a notable year for the group as Quique stepped aside as musical director, leaving his son Papo in charge, and the group embraced the new high fidelity LP technology in their recordings.
-Papo’s musical direction included a fusion of modern style traditional Cuban sounds with jazz and improvisations.
+1968 was a notable year for the group as Quique stepped aside as musical director, leaving his son Papo in charge.
+The group embraced the new high fidelity LP technology in their recordings.
+Also, under Papo’s musical direction it included a fusion of modern and traditional Cuban sounds with jazz improvisation.
 The group also expanded to four trumpets.
 Also, Luigi Texidor came on board as a lead singer, and Miguel Ortiz who began as timbalero replaced Tito Gomez.
 Lastly, Yolanda Rivera and Toñito Ledee came on as lead singers.
-These elements would define the Sonora Ponceña “sound” for many years.
+These elements defined La Sonora Ponceña “sound” for many years.

 The next year, the group recorded its first LP album on the Inca label, which included the hit song ” Hachero Pa’ Un Palo” and set the stage for the world’s discovery of this seminal salsa band.
 Also, they recorded the hit, “Fuego en el 23” and recorded thirty more albums on the Inca label.

 By 1980, the group had become a great success but perhaps their best work was still ahead of them.
 Salsa Romantica was hot and the band adjusted to new styles and commercial forces without abandoning the trademarks of their prior success.
 Papo shone as pianist and arranger and was in great demand.
 Also, he was featured as an important part of the Fania All-Stars and collaborated with many artists.